Full past revision history of this site — all changes older than the "Recent updates" shown on the top page

 - April 10, 2026

-- ✏️ Are U.S. stereo LPs recorded with RIAA curves — verification based on technical documents and engineer testimonies — Added primary sources (Westrex 1958 quotation in Evidence 1, new Evidence 5 on the standardization process and Evidence 6 on playback equipment), with tone adjustments
+- ✏️ Are U.S. stereo LPs recorded with RIAA curves, or with per-label EQ curves?
+What do label-by-label curve charts actually show?
+Answered from cutting system design and engineers' own testimonies. — Added primary sources (Westrex 1958 quotation in Evidence 1, new Evidence 5 on the standardization process and Evidence 6 on playback equipment), with tone adjustments

 - ✏️ When was the RIAA curve established — years of pre-history leading up to January 29, 1954 — Clarified the significance of the June 1954 RIAA standard document; added post-approval transition details from "The Curve That Conforms" (1954)